Case Study & Web Development

 • Preference for hands-on, step-by-step, and visual learning

-Design and Ideation
+Design

 As Lead Product Designer, I translated research insights into a focused MVP.
 My core design principles were: